DHTMLX/gantt-docs/data/api/gantt_message.md

 @params:

-- config		object|string|number			either an object with the message box's configuration or the text to show
+- config		object | string | number			either an object with the message box's configuration or the text to show

 @returns:

-- div			HTMLElement		the div container of the message box
+- id			string | number		the ID of the message box

 @example:
 let box = gantt.message({
-    type:"confirm-warning",
+    type:"warning",
     text:"Are you sure you want to do it?"
 });